githubnext/gh-aw-test/workflows/test-copilot-create-issue.md

     min: 1
 ---

-Create an issue with title "Hello from Copilot" and body "World"
+Create an issue in repository ${{ github.repository }} with title "Hello from Copilot" and body "World"

 Add a haiku about GitHub Actions and AI to the issue body.